4711: House number 4711

-Trivia and Famous Users
+In popular culture

 In Yevgeny Zamyatin's novel We, the name S-4711 is a reference to the Eau de Cologne.

-In The Rocky Horror Picture Show, 4711 is tattooed on Frank's upper thigh.

-Electronic musician Vladimir Ussachevsky composed a work called Improvisation on 4711 (1958).

 During World War II Nazi Germany's Kriegsmarine (navy) issued vast amounts of 4711 perfume to the submariners of the U-boat fleet.
 As there were limited facilities and few opportunities for bathing, the scent was to be used in an attempt to improve the odour aboard the vessel.
 Crew members typically didn't use much of it and would take home bottles as presents for mothers, wives or girlfriends.

 In the novella Breakfast at Tiffany's by Truman Capote, the famed lead character Holly Golightly uses 4711.

-In Ken Follett's novel Edge of Eternity, American President John F. Kennedy wears 4711.

-In Louise Penny's novel, All The Devils Are Here, the cologne plays a part in identifying a killer.

-In Troubled Blood, by Robert Galbraith, the character Robin Ellacott purchases a bottle of 4711 cologne.

-On February 5, 2023, Ripley's Believe It Or Not comic strip claimed that Napoleon was a user of 4711.
+In the film The Rocky Horror Picture Show, Dr. Frank N. Furter has '4711' tattooed on his thigh.

 Due to the cologne's usage as a surrogate alcohol, 4711 was the original telephone number of the Finnish Poison Information Centre.
 Currently, the number directs to the branch exchange of Helsinki University Hospital.

+In the 1991 Persian drama film Mother, directed by Ali Hatami, Mohammad Ibrahim (played by Mohammad Ali Keshavarz), mockingly says about his mentally disabled brother Gholamreza (played by Akbar Abdi): "Not that he is so fragrant as 4711, he is sitting in front of the wind at the window!"
+This line means that: "even though his body is not so fragrant, he is sitting in front of the wind so that the wind will carry his scent everywhere!" (a Persian proverb).